 My name is Keith.
 I smile a lot.
 I laugh a lot.
 I'm self motivated.
 I have a strong work ethic.
 I'm told I'm easy to work with.

 I'm often asked how I got started shooting weddings.
 The simple answer is I had too many friends with bad wedding videos, and when one of my best friends was getting married I decided to do something about it.
-That video opened up opportunities for many more weddings, and I've shot over 175 weddings in the last seven years.
+That video opened up opportunities for many more weddings, and I've shot over 200 weddings in the last nine years.
 My favorite thing about video is that I have a limitless creative outlet while capturing timeless moments, and nothing is more timeless than weddings.

 My story: I was born and raised in Hawaii, but I can hardly get the sentence out before people ask me why I left.
 Hawaii is a very expensive place to live, and even though my Hawaii friends think I'm crazy I actually like living near the wave starved Atlantic Ocean.
 It was a great experience getting to grow up on an island, but after high school I moved to Florida and earned a Marketing degree from the University of Central Florida.
 After college I spent five years managing events and promotions for a chain of retail stores, and all the while I used my little free time to take on various video projects for fun.